Information and communications technology in Papua New Guinea: a sector profile

 PNG is the largest telecommunications market in the Pacific but also one of the most expensive.

-But that changed at the end of 2019 with the establishment of the Coral Sea Cable System, which will run between Sydney and Port Moresby, and the domestic Kumul Submarine Cable Network.
-The Coral Sea Cable System will increase digital capacity by a thousand times, from 21 gigabytes to 20 terabytes, and it is anticipated that data costs will fall sharply.
+PNG is serviced by two international gateways: the PPC-1 cable out of Madang and the Coral Sea Cable System, which runs between Sydney and Port Moresby.
+Launched in 2019, the Coral Sea Cable System increase digital capacity by a thousand times, from 21 gigabytes to 20 terabytes, and data costs have fallen was a result.

 With the advent of greater competition, mobile phone usage has expanded from less than 3 per cent of the population in 2006 to 29.7 per cent market penetration (unique subscribers) in 2019; 48 per cent of Papua New Guineans had a mobile subscription in 2018, up from 13.8 per cent a decade earlier.
+As of 2024, mobile penetration is at an approximate 30 to 40 per cent of the population.

 While some remote areas are still only serviced by 2G, 85 per cent of the market is now covered by 3G or, increasingly, 4G networks.
+PNG DataCo is also building a network of 500 carrier-neutral mobile towers to encourage retailers to take their services into uneconomic and remote areas.

 In addition to fixed line and mobile towers, redundancy and remote telecommunications and data services in PNG are also provided via low-orbit satellite.